 They spend much of their time meeting with the people employed by the DOB.
 They know them, their quirks, and what it takes to get your plans approved so construction can begin.
 They’ve built relationships with them, and this will only expedite the process and get your project underway sooner rather than later.

-Renovating is a stressful process and you’ll have enough decisions to make.
+Renovating is a stressful process, and you’ll have enough decisions to make.
 You’ll also probably have to go to work to pay for the renovation.
-You probably won’t have the liberty of ignoring your job or calling in sick for a week so you can wait in line as your workload piles up, only to try and decipher what’s needed to get a building permit.
-Leave it to the pros.
+You probably won’t have the liberty of ignoring your job or calling in sick for a week, so you can wait in line as your workload piles up, only to try and decipher what’s needed to get a building permit.
+Please leave it to the pros.

-Because of items 1, 2, and 3 mentioned above, your expediter would secure the permit faster than you could.
-This means one thing: your project will finish sooner because it will begin earlier.
+Because of items 1, 2, and 3 mentioned above, your expeditor would secure the permit more swiftly than you could.
+It means one thing: your project will finish sooner because it will begin earlier.